BestTimesToVisit.com Logo

 safety

-Altitude sickness is real!
-If you're coming from sea level, take it easy on your first day.
-Drink plenty of water, avoid alcohol initially, and be aware of symptoms like headaches and nausea.
-If you plan on hiking, always let someone know your route and expected return time, and carry bear spray – it's a good idea in the Colorado Rockies.
+Altitude sickness is real, so take it easy your first day.
+Stay hydrated by drinking plenty of water (more than you think you need!) and limit alcohol intake.
+If you plan on hiking or skiing, always let someone know your route and expected return time, and carry a basic first-aid kit.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.